My Taiwanese print debut

 So, after Taiwan stole my heart and I decided to relocate here—to an island where I could only say three things and where I didn’t know anybody—logic suggested I should learn more Chinese.
 After all, not everything in life deserves an enthusiastic “tài hǎo le!”
 (Stinky tofu, anyone?)

-Back in New Zealand, while preparing to move by closing my business and selling my house, I started online lessons with TLI for 1–2 hours a day.
+Back in New Zealand, while preparing to move by closing my business and selling my house, I started online Chinese lessons for 1–2 hours a day.

 Despite other commitments, I looked forward to every class.
 My teachers were amazing.

 But I wasn’t the best student.
 I didn't have much time to study between those initial classes, and I was slow to grasp the tones.
-However, by the time I arrived in Taiwan a couple of months later, with my teachers’ guidance I felt comfortable asking for a bag at the supermarket, complimenting people on their delicious food, and explaining when I couldn’t understand (which was often).
+However, by the time I arrived in Taiwan a couple of months later, with my teachers’ guidance I felt comfortable asking for a bag at the supermarket, complimenting people on their delicious food, and explaining that I couldn’t understand.

-In Kaohsiung, I joined on-campus classes at TLI.
+In Kaohsiung, I joined on-campus classes.
 This added another dimension to my studies.
 Although I’d benefited greatly from the one-on-one online lessons, my learning accelerated in the small group class.
 And in turn, this accelerated my sense of settling in to a new country.

 Perhaps I perpetually look in need of assistance, but here in Kaohsiung, strangers often check if they can help.
 Or, more commonly, ask if I'm American.